HCoffman/hcoffman.github.io/_pages/resume.md

 {% include base_path %}

-If you would like to see this resume in a .pdf format: click [here](https://drive.google.com/file/d/15F-hsymGFM6HASOkN8agIjTwPvjxp1bG/view?usp=sharing)!
+If you would like to see this resume in a .pdf format: click [here](https://drive.google.com/file/d/15kqhtFYEZNF1OATLi7TJnflyLbzZVcae/view?usp=sharing)!

 Education
 ======
-* Earned:
+__University of California, Santa Cruz__
-  * M.S. in Computer Engineering - University of California, Santa Cruz (September 2020, GPA: 4.0)
+* M.S. in Computer Engineering (September 2020, GPA: 4.0)
-  * B.S. in Computer Science, Minor in Computer Engineering - University of California, Santa Cruz (June 2019)
+* B.S. in Computer Science, Minor in Computer Engineering (June 2019)

 Work experience
 ======